entradas-analogicas-en-arduino

 In comparison, the digitalRead function has a frequency of 15000Hz, about 66 microseconds per measurement, slightly faster.

-Reading Values Greater than 5V
+Reading Values Greater Than 5V

-The values of the resistors to be used depend on the voltage we want to read and the impedance of the sensor.
-In general, they must meet the following conditions:
+The resistor values to use depend on the voltage we want to read and the impedance of the sensor.

 You can use the voltage divider calculator to calculate resistor values that meet these requirements.